This park will be on our FAVOURITES LIST forever, because it’s THAT GOOD.

 Also, pretend that there are crocodiles below you.
 Or lava.

 The rest of the park has big-kid swings, picnic tables, a large gazebo with benches and lots and lots of trees.
 My only complaint was that we were uncomfortably covered in mosquitos.
 We always bring sunscreen but I hadn’t thought to pack bug repellant.
-Also know that there is poison ivy in the woods, you can read about it HERE.
+Also know that there is some poison ivy in the woods, so don’t go traipsing through the brush.

 Things to note: